Journeying with Jesus

 • John 11

-John follows his account of the murderous reaction of the Pharisees to Jesus’ claim to be God’s Son with a detailed record of possibly the most tender account of Jesus’ love he recorded while journeying with him.
+John follows his account of the murderous reaction of the Pharisees to Jesus’ claim to be God’s Son with a detailed record of possibly the most tender account of Jesus’ love for his close friend’s family that climaxes in the most impacting miracle recorded so far, while journeying with Jesus.

 (placeholder)